SIDd999-cloud/shiftplanner/README.md

 Daily shift scheduling app for **Haven**, a veterinary shelter in Italy.

-Built for Nick, the manager who every morning needs to:
+Built for the manager who every morning needs to:
 1. See who is available
 2. Build the daily schedule
 3. Send it to the staff via WhatsApp